 The Mesocosm Facility at Umeå Marine Sciences Centre is one of Europe's most modern.
 The mesocosms provide possibilities to conduct large scale water and sediment experiments under highly controlled conditions.
 The mesocosm facility is available for researchers from universities all over the world.

 The trace analysis platform (TAP) at the Department of Chemistry, Umeå University aims to provide state-of-the-art equipment, instrumentation, user training and support for trace analysis of small molecules in complex matrices, such as environmental and biological samples.

 (UFBI) is an inter-disciplinary research center where imaging techniques are used to examine brain structure and function in relation to both basic and clinical questions.
 To date, more than 100 UmU researchers and more than 50 external researchers have been involved in UFBI-projects as co-authors on publications based on data collected at UFBI.

-Umeå Core Facility for Electron Microscopy (UCEM) is a joint resource for research and higher education in electron microscopy techniques.
+Umeå Centre for Electron Microscopy (UCEM) is a joint resource for research and higher education in electron microscopy techniques.
 Electron microscopy is used for structural and chemical characterization of materials at micro and nano-meter length scales.
 Medical and biological samples are prepared, imaged and analyzed in 3D.
 Also, structure biology projects are addressed by cryo electron microscopy.

 A facility for performing experiments under hypoxic conditions has been created at the Molecular Biology Department at Umeå University.